 - pinch (1/16 tsp.) unrefined sea salt

-Softening Hard or Separated Coconut Peanut Butter
+Softening Hard Coconut Butter

-- Place jar of coconut peanut butter (with lid off) in a small saucepan filled with a little water.
+- Place jar of coconut butter (with lid off) in a small saucepan filled with a little water.
 Water should come about half way up the sides of jar.

 - Once partially melted, turn off heat but leave pan on the burner.
 Continue stirring until completely melted and mixed together.